6 Facts About the Seven Sisters Waterfall: A Majestic Norwegian Natural Wonder

 Weather Preparedness

 Norway’s climate can be unpredictable, so pack layered clothing and waterproof gear.
-It’s also wise to check the weather forecast before heading out.
+Check the weather forecast before heading out.

 Guided Tours